Política de Privacidad

 Advia actúa como intermediario técnico entre DSPs (Demand-Side Platforms) y publishers adheridos al IAB Europe Transparency & Consent Framework (TCF).
 Advia no mantiene relación directa con el usuario final: el punto de contacto con el usuario para la transparencia y la gestión de consentimiento es el CMP del publisher donde se sirve el anuncio.

-Esta política está dirigida al usuario final cuya actividad puede generar datos procesados por Advia durante la entrega y medición de anuncios.
+Las secciones 2 a 14 de esta política están dirigidas al usuario final cuya actividad puede generar datos procesados por Advia durante la entrega y medición de anuncios, es decir, al usuario que navega por el sitio de un publisher donde Advia sirve un anuncio.

 2. Participación en el IAB Europe TCF